 Summer Stipend Program

-Please refer to the 2015 Summer Stipend Program Guidebook if you are looking to acquaint yourself with the application process or to understand how an award may impact your financial aid package.
+Please refer to the 2016 Summer Stipend Program Guidebook if you are looking to acquaint yourself with the application process or to understand how an award may impact your financial aid package.
 From there, please contact the CDO with questions you may have.

 All students enrolled in the Summer Stipend Program, including both those receiving only Base Funding and those receiving Federal Work Study funds, need to become employees of the University of Notre Dame.
 If you are not already an employee of the University, you will need to complete the required forms to become an employee at Notre Dame’s Human Resources office, located at 200 Grace Hall.
 When you go to Grace Hall, you will need to bring all accompanying materials, which includes required documentation to complete your I9 (e.g., U.S. Passport or Driver’s License plus either Social Security Card or Birth Certificate).
 These forms are located online at http://hr.nd.edu/nd-faculty-staff/benefits/#HRPAYROLL.

-2015 Summer Stipend and Federal Work Study Important Dates
+2016 Summer Stipend and Federal Work Study Important Dates

-Spring Break: Bring back forms needed to complete employment paperwork: (1) passport or (2) driver’s license and birth certificate or social security card)
+Spring Break: Bring back forms needed to complete employment paperwork: (1) passport or (2) driver’s license and birth certificate or social security card.

-March 31: Deadline for filing 2015-2016 FAFSA
+March 31: Deadline for filing 2016-2017 FAFSA

-Early May: Office of Financial Aid informs students of decisions regarding federal work study
+Early May: Office of Financial Aid informs students of decisions regarding federal work study.

 Prior to July 10: Complete Midpoint Hours Verification Form and send to Katelynn McBride (You may email a PDF to Katelynn McBride at Katelynn.McBride@nd.edu or fax to 574-631-4789)